Water Polo - Varsity

 When Gonzaga Water Polo started, it was the only D.C.-area school to have a water polo program; the team’s games were played against Baltimore schools such as Gilman, Loyola Blakefield and Calvert Hall.
 The team also participated in regional weekend tournaments at the U.S. Naval Academy and in Philadelphia.

 Today, Gonzaga Water Polo averages more than 50 scholar-athletes spread over three teams (Varsity, JV “A” & JV “B”) and is very competitive amongst other East Coast schools.
-Gonzaga Water Polo alumni have gone onto to play water polo at such schools as the Naval Academy, Princeton, Virginia Tech, Miami University, Loyola University Maryland, and Clemson.
+Gonzaga Water Polo alumni have gone on to play water polo at such schools as the Naval Academy, Princeton, Virginia Tech, Miami University, Loyola University Maryland, and Clemson.

 Water polo is a challenging sport that combines swimming skills with the strategy of games like soccer and lacrosse.
 It fosters tremendous teamwork and is played as a varsity or club sport in most U.S. colleges.
 If you enjoy swimming in the summer but are not interested in making a commitment to year-round swimming training, water polo may be the sport for you.
 It will keep you in great shape for other sports—and it may even open college doors.